googlearchive/web-push-encryption/README.md

 Push Encryption (node)
 ----------------------

-This library provides the functions neccessary to encrypt a payload for sending with the Web Push protocol.
+This library provides the functions necessary to encrypt a payload for sending with the Web Push protocol.
 It also includes a helper function for actually send the message to the Web Push endpoint.